 Should You Follow the Latest Hardwood Flooring Trends?

 Flooring trends evolve over time.
-If you’re considering laying a new floor, follow the consumer’s demand.
+If you’re considering laying a new engineered wood floor, follow the consumer’s demand.
 Chances are you’ll find better inventory at a reasonable price for the choices you want.
 Your home floor will look beautiful and will hold its value.

 “Houses with hardwood flooring are easier to sell, sell for more money, and sell faster.” - National Wood Flooring Association